freqtrade/freqtrade/docs/strategy-101.md

 When a signal is found (a `1` in an entry or exit column), Freqtrade will attempt to make an order, i.e. a `trade` or `position`.

+Each new trade position takes up a `slot`.
+Slots represent the maximum number of concurrent new trades that can be opened.

-The number of concurrent trades that can be opened is defined by the `max_open_trades` [configuration](configuration.md) option.
+The number of slots is defined by the `max_open_trades` [configuration](configuration.md) option.

 However, there can be a range of scenarios where generating a signal does not always create a trade order.
 These include:

 - not enough remaining stake to buy an asset, or funds in your wallet to sell an asset (including any fees)
-- not enough open slots for a new trade to be opened
+- not enough remaining free slots for a new trade to be opened (the number of positions you have open equals the `max_open_trades` option)
 - there is already an open trade for a pair (Freqtrade cannot stack positions - however it can [adjust existing positions](strategy-callbacks.md#adjust-trade-position))
-- if an entry and exit signal is present on the same candle, they cancel each other out and no order will be raised
+- if an entry and exit signal is present on the same candle, they are considered as [colliding](strategy-customization.md#colliding-signals), and no order will be raised
 - the strategy actively rejects the trade order due to logic you specify by using one of the relevant [entry](strategy-callbacks.md#trade-entry-buy-order-confirmation) or [exit](strategy-callbacks.md#trade-exit-sell-order-confirmation) callbacks

 Read through the [strategy customization](strategy-customization.md) documentation for more details.